GrzegorzWziatek/spa_projekt/README.md

 # backed api

-creatend in python with phalcon framework go to python-server and run
+creatend in python with flask framework go to python-server and run
 `pip install -r requirements.tx`